2. Easy Transport Options

 1. There Isn’t That Much To Do Outside Of The Parks

-Apart from the Sukhothai Historical Park, a few markets and local villages, there isn’t as much to see in Sukhothai when compared with Chiang Mai.
-If you like a quieter vacation, this won’t be a problem but if you like a more modern city with a wider range of activities, you may be better suited to Chiang Mai.
+Apart from the Sukhothai Historical Park, a few markets, and local villages, there isn’t as much to see in Sukhothai when compared with Chiang Mai.
+If you like a quieter vacation, this won’t be a problem but if you want a more modern city with a wider range of activities, you may be better suited to Chiang Mai.